…by Jonas E. Alexis

 Quoted in Marcy Oster, “Sephardi leader Yosef: Non-Jews exist to serve Jews,” Jewish Telegraphic Agency, October 18, 2010.

-Posted by Jonas E. Alexis on September 19, 2014, With 8460 Reads Filed under History, Life.
+Posted by Jonas E. Alexis on September 19, 2014, With 8535 Reads Filed under History, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.